logaretm/vee-validate/docs/guide/rules.md

 <span v-show="errors.has('regex_field')" class="help is-danger">{{ errors.first('regex_field') }}</span>

 ::: tip
  You should not use the pipe '|' or commas ',' within your regular expression when using the string rules format as it will cause a conflict with how validators parsing works.
 You should use the object format of the rules instead.
-When using the object format in your HTML template, you need to escape all backslashes.
-For example:

 ```html
 <input v-validate="{ required: true, regex: /\.(js|ts)$/ }" name="regex">